bjjdestroyer/whats-cookin-starter-kit/README.md

 ### Reflection
 Taryn - I really enjoyed working on this project!
 It was definitely a challenge, but one I greatly enjoyed.
 I felt like I learned a lot, especially about accessing arrays and objects, and iterating over both.
 I also gained a lot more experience with DOM manipulation, which I really enjoyed.
 I am also really proud of figuring out how to get the filter and search functions to work.
 I do think that I need to work on improving my CSS and DOM manipulation because I had so much trouble inserting the data into the HTML to display on the page.

+Ben - I loved this project!
+It was definitely a challenge, but I learned a lot about working with inconsistent data sets, using array iterator methods, and pseudocoding out more difficult functions.
+I also learned some cool new HTML pieces and some CSS styling for transparent backgrounds.
+In terms of learning, I would consider this project my best so far.
+I think I still need to work on making more tests and really testing for every little thing the function does, because I ran into a few errors that were based around the different data that could have been solved with further testing.

 ### Collaborators
 - Taryn Martin @bjjdestroyer
 - Ben McClung @aurumvalian